What Is Glutamate?

 Glutamate is one of the most important neurotransmitters in the brain and the main neuronal activator.
 Through its binding to NMDA and AMPA receptors, glutamate is a key element in the cellular mechanisms that support memory and learning.
 Because of these and other roles, glutamate is critical for brain development and cognitive performance.
 But glutamate is also subject to the Goldilocks Principle: excessive glutamate signaling can be neurotoxic.
-Under ideal circumstances the brain’s self-regulatory abilities allows it to have a “just the right amount” of glutamate signaling.
+Under ideal circumstances the brain’s self-regulatory abilities allow it to have “just the right amount” of glutamate signaling.
 The right amounts are released, in the right places, for the right amount of time.
 But circumstances are not always ideal.

 Most of us can use some extra support in times when demands are high or outpacing our ability to cope.
 The body (and brain are no different).
 They have tremendous capabilities to adapt.
 But these capabilities are not infinite.
 And they are more effective when supported.

 By supporting the glutamatergic system, the goal is to (1) promote the optimization of general brain function, and (2) provide nutritional resources that can be used as needed by the fundamental pathways that underlie the brain’s remarkable capacities for synaptic plasticity—the ability to adapt and strengthen neural circuits and networks in response to cognitive demands.

 Purves, Neuroscience, 5th edition, Sinauer Associates, 2011.

 B. Hassel, R. Dingledine, in: S.T.
 Brady, G.J.
 Siegel, R.W.
 Albers, D.L.
 Price (Eds.), Basic Neurochemistry (Eighth Edition), Academic Press, New York, 2012, pp. 342–366.